Southern Maryland: Discover the Western Shore

 2. Calvert Marine Museum & Drum Point Lighthouse

-The Calvert Marine Museum is a great stop on your southern Maryland visit as it tells the story of the area so well.
-In the museum are exhibits and displays of fossils found at nearby Calvert Cliffs State Park, the area’s maritime history, and some creatures (including otters) that call this coastal region home.
+The Calvert Marine Museum is a great stop on your southern Maryland visit, as it tells the area’s story so well.
+The museum features exhibits and displays of fossils from nearby Calvert Cliffs State Park, the area’s maritime history, and some creatures (including otters) that call this coastal region home.

 In addition to the main exhibition hall, there are several other buildings at the museum: